Alice's world.

 incorporation

-Nurtured with familiar calls, to live inside a virtual state Alice must carry a permit, her purse and electronic cuff.
+Nurtured by its familial calls, to live inside a virtual state Alice must carry a permit, her purse and electronic cuff.

 1. Social capital.

-1.1.
-Environments consist of beings as well as inanimate entities.
+Environments consist of BEINGS as well as inanimate entities.
 On being heard, conversations between them begin, gathering together societies of mutual interest and dependency.
-1.2.
-In society, individuals find they obtain greater benefit from their actions than they do alone.
-1.3.
-Soon after life on Earth began, three or four billion years ago surplus social capital gave birth to the biosphere of social beings, of which we evolved as a part.
+Individuals find they get far more benefit from their actions in these than they do alone.
+Three or four billion years ago, soon after life on Earth began, this surplus, social capital, gave birth to a biosphere of social BEINGS that humans evolved as a part of.

 2. Colonies.

-2.1.
-Only about half our cells are human, the rest are bacteria.
-Without these we struggle to survive.
-2.2.
-Inside and around us, the sociality of virus, microbe, and animal, blended together and evolving, gives rise to what we come to know of as 'us'.
-2.3.
-Our body is the environment for microscopic beings.
-And they live in it dismissive of its needs —as we appear to be of the needs of ours.
+Inside and around us, the sociality of virus, microbe, and animal, blended together and evolving, gives rise to what we come to know as 'us'.
+Only about half our cells are human.
+The rest are bacteria without which we struggle to survive.
+Our body is an environment of microscopic beings.
+And they appear dismissive of it.
+Just as we appear dismissive of ours.

 Animal and bacteria I am a social reef, my bones and teeth the coral on which I grow, my mind emerging my soul ineffable.